-The idea of substituting the G20 to the G8 is generally welcome, but the substance of the change remains to be revealed.
+The idea of replacing the G8 with the G20 is generally welcome, but the substance of the change remains to be revealed.
 It is good that national leaders are meeting and speaking regularly in such a difficult economic period, but what else?
-The low profile of questions related to Africa is always considered with regret but without longterm developments, and American shyness regarding climate change raises sharper and sharper questions.
-What the leaders do is probably the best they can due to their mandates.
+The low profile of questions related to Africa is always considered with regret but without long-term developments, and American shyness regarding climate change raises sharper and sharper questions.
+What the leaders do is probably the best they can, given their mandates.
 But the rules and scope of future meetings remains unclear, and expectations are more muted.
 In short, London was followed by hope; Pittsburgh produced skepticism.